Thomas Struth’s trips to Korea

 Highlighting construction sites and production lines.
 The German artist’s stark photos are simultaneously somber yet optimistic for the rapid advancements, juxtaposing the new and old–or seeing one built right on top of the other.

 Under the Kim Jong-il regime, Struth’s North Korean experience was cold.
 Passersby on the streets stoically avoided eye contact, and the artist’s guide constantly thwarted his efforts to photograph the communist city lest a disrespectful image surface.

-Some of the works in Korea 2007-2010 traveled Europe this past summer with Struth’s comprehensive retrospective, Photographs 1978-2010.
-A few of the Korean photos were also part of a separate exhibition at the Marian Goodman Gallery earlier this year, studying similar themes of social and technological progress across Asia, Europe, and the Americas.
+Some of the works in Korea 2007-2010 traveled to Europe this past summer with Struth’s comprehensive retrospective, Photographs 1978-2010.
+A few of the Korean photos were also part of a separate exhibition at the Marian Goodman Gallery in 2013, studying similar themes of social and technological progress across Asia, Europe, and the Americas.

 It is not easy to look at a country with an analytic view.
 When you look from an outsider’s view, you can often notice the country’s difficult situations.
 I tried to capture all kinds of situations in my works.
 Here, the distribution industry is very active.
 Numerous apartment buildings are under construction.
 There are beautiful views of the ocean and there is also the unique situation of the divided peninsula.
 I tried my best to be in closest contact with the energy within the society.

 Thomas Struth was born in Geldern, Germany in 1954.
 He went to the Düsseldorf Academy from 1974 until 1980.
 After studying painting under Gerhard Richter, a celebrated German visual artist, he won a scholarship to work at P.S.1 Contemporary Art Center (now MoMA PS1) in New York City in 1978.